Nutmeg Health Benefits

 It is an excellent hair product.
 Antibacterial properties help keep the scalp clean and prevent scarring.

-It is widely used as a primary ingredient in many shampoos and hair products.
+It is a primary ingredient in many shampoos and hair products.

-You can buy these products or make your hair solution or pack with Jayphal powder, coconut oil, and honey.
+You can buy these products, make your hair solution, or pack with Jayphal powder, coconut oil, and honey.

 Nutmeg for weight loss

 It acts as a catalyst when it comes to the process of weight loss.
-The antioxidants present in It make sure your body bids adieu to toxins, thereby improving your metabolism.
+The antioxidants in It ensure your body bids adieu to toxins, thereby improving your metabolism.

-Let's admit, using spices can be a daunting task!
+Let's admit that using spices can be a daunting task!
 How often should you use a spice?
 How much of it should you use?
 And many more!
 We have answered some of your questions.

 Large doses can also cause death.